-One relatively common issue with DualShock controllers seems to be the jitters.
+One relatively common issue with PS4 DualShock controllers seems to be the jitters (thankfully, this doesn't appear to affect the PS5 DualSense).
 It's as if your controller has had too many cups of coffee.
 If you are experiencing this issue, you will find that input from your sticks (usually the left) will start to stutter.
 When you push the stick forward, instead of seeing smooth movement on the screen, you'll see a movement that starts and stops with no rhyme or reason.
 Have no fear.
-Before you toss that dual-stick in the trash, let's take a look at what you can try to remedy your problem.
+Before you toss that dual-stick in the trash and buy another of the best PS4 controllers out there, let's take a look at what you can try to remedy your problem.

 Products used in this guide

 - Blow out the dust-bunnies: 2-Pack Dust-Off Compressed Air ($12 at Amazon)

 - Adieu dust: AmazonBasics Microfiber Cloth 24-pack ($14 at Amazon)

 - Grime be gone: Babyganics Alcohol-Free Sanitizing Wipes ($9 at Amazon)

 - Get crafty: Joystick Wireless Controller Rocker for PlayStation 4 PS4 Controller ($7 at Amazon)

 - Small Philips: Dynamite Screwdriver ($7 at Amazon)